merks/p2repo-sbom/docs/ide-guide.md

 ![](assets/new-sbom-wizard-generate.png)

-If specified, the [integrated SBOM render](#integrated-sbom-renderer) will be automatically opened.
+If specified, the [integrated SBOM renderer](#integrated-sbom-renderer) will be automatically opened.

 ## SBOM Index Renderer

-The integrated SBOM render supports opening an `index.html` which provides links for both the rendered and raw results:
+The integrated SBOM renderer supports opening an `index.html` which provides links for both the rendered and raw results:

 ![](assets/ide-render-index.png)